IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 Red meat

 Less than two servings per week, preferably lean cuts.
-Processed meats (e.g ham and bacon) less than once a week.
+Processed meats such as ham and bacon should be limited.

 Foods to limit